MalickMuzamil/MixViop/README.md

 3. Building custom layouts without any frameworks
 4. Real-world UI structuring practices

-## 🧑‍💻 Author
+## 🧑‍💻 Contact

-Made with ❤️ by MalickMuzamil
+Have questions or suggestions? 📧 Email: malikmuzamil92110@gmail.com 💼 https://www.linkedin.com/in/malik-muzamil/

-📫 malikmuzamil92110@gmail.com
+“Success is not just about building something it's about solving real problems with purpose.”

-🔗 LinkedIn
+Built with ❤️ by MalickMuzamil Empowering businesses through clean code and creativity.